Tips: what clothes to take when traveling a lot?

 Our first interviewee is Kumiko Matcha .

-A globetrotter at heart, he likes “being able to go from a bar to the savannah”.
-Adventurous, he needs clothes with which he can go into the Asian jungle during the day, comfortable and very practical, but which he can also wear in an urban setting to party in the evening, without looking like a tourist.
+A globetrotter at heart, he likes to "be able to go from a bar to the savannah".
+Adventurous, he needs clothes that can be worn in the Asian jungle during the day, comfortable and very practical, but that can also be worn in an urban setting to party at night, without looking like a tourist.

-Rather, he has a minimalist vision, taking up the triptych “ the good, the beautiful, the true ”.
-Little business for " go anywhere, anytime " , absolutely off-road.
+He has a rather minimalist vision, taking up the triptych " the good, the beautiful, the true ".
+Few things to " go anywhere, anytime " , absolutely all-terrain.
 Clearly, we are talking about versatility taken to the extreme.

 Valentin Van Nhut, founder of the premium matcha tea brand Kumiko Matcha.

-Next we have Bruno , consultant and speaker specializing in chaos theories and crisis management.
-Very urban, his trips are mainly made in large metropolises.
-Because of the need to look professional, he needs relatively formal clothing (no t-shirts for example, unlike Valentin).
+Then we have Bruno , a consultant and speaker specializing in chaos theories and crisis management.
+Very urban, his travels are mostly in large cities.
+Due to the need to have a professional appearance, he needs relatively formal clothing (no t-shirts for example, unlike Valentin).

 He is indeed very concerned about the image he projects.
-When he gives a lecture, he calls himself "on stage", both literally and figuratively.
-His audience is there to hear him but also to see him, "there is an actor or star side, even if it can seem pretentious" , hence the importance of a well-groomed appearance.
+When he gives a lecture, he says he is "on stage", both literally and figuratively.
+His audience is there to hear him but also to see him, "there is an actor or star side, even if it may seem pretentious" , hence the importance of a neat appearance.

 It is also a way for him to feel comfortable and confident.

-Bruno Marion is also the author of the book Chaos, instructions for use .
+Bruno Marion is also the author of the book Chaos, mode d'emploi .

-Two very different profiles.
+Two very different profiles after all.
 However, you will see that they come together more than one might think.

 Techwear, a ready-made solution?